johnvictorfs/dotfiles/README.md

 Configuration files for zshrc (`.zshrc` and `.aliases`), Neovim (`init.vim`), Vscode, i3-gaps and others

-Some configs are based on [simrat39/dotfiles](https://github.com/simrat39/dotfiles).
+Some configs and scripts are based on [simrat39/dotfiles](https://github.com/simrat39/dotfiles) and [LukeSmithxyz/voidrice](https://github.com/LukeSmithxyz/voidrice).

 ---